What Does a Yellow Traffic Light Mean?

-No!
-It is not illegal to enter an intersection when the traffic light facing you is yellow.
-There is no ticket for passing a yellow light.
-The purpose of a yellow traffic light is only to warn that the light is about to turn red so you have time to stop safely.
+The purpose of a yellow traffic light is to warn you that the light is about to turn red so you have time to stop safely.
+See Traffic Signals in Chapter Four, Traffic Control by the NYS DMV.

 NYS Vehicle and Traffic Law § 1111 (b) 1., states: “Traffic, except pedestrians, facing a steady circular yellow signal may enter the intersection; however, said traffic is thereby warned that the related green movement is being terminated or that a red indication will be exhibited immediately thereafter.”